Boston, Kansas – Extinct in Chautauqua County

 Boston, Kansas, is an extinct town in Chautauqua County.

-At the time of Howard County’s organization, the county seat was located at Elk Falls by the governor’s appointment.
-The question of its relocation was agitated by parties at other points.
+At the time Howard County was organized, the county seat was located at Elk Falls by the governor’s appointment.
+The question of its relocation was raised by parties at other points.

 A petition was presented to the County Commissioners in the fall of 1870, asking for an election to be called to relocate the county seat.
 The petition was granted, and an election was held to remove the county seat from Elk Falls to Peru.
 However, many people were dissatisfied with this change.
-Some felt it was inconvenient for certain parts of the county, while others simply did not agree with the decision.
+Some felt it was inconvenient for certain parts of the county, while others disagreed with the decision.

 So great became the disaffection that it was deemed advisable to hold another election for a second relocation.
 In the meantime, a group of young men from the Osage Mission in Neosho County established the new town of Boston, which gained a post office on August 28, 1871.

 The election for relocation of the county seat was held in September 1872, and the places voted for were Longton, Peru, Elk Falls, and now Boston.
-On September 14, the County Commissioners met in Peru to canvass the vote, and upon opening the returns from Boston, Elk Falls, and Peru, they met such unmistakable evidence of fraud that they refused to canvass the vote and declared no election.
+On September 14, the County Commissioners met in Peru to canvass the vote.
+Upon opening the returns from Boston, Elk Falls, and Peru, they found such unmistakable evidence of fraud that they refused to canvass the vote and declared the election null.
 But the matter was by no means over.
 It was again debated and re-argued by perhaps what might be termed “would-be politicians,” who found no other “political provender” to feed upon.

 Voting in Kansas